 The mummies have indeed revealed themselves.
-While there are caskets strewn about and in small nooks in the wall -- some coffins are falling apart enough to reveal an arm or leg -- the most visible mummies are "the big four," four mummified corpses which have no lids on their coffins and are displayed together.
-(Only two of the six crypts are open to the public for viewing.)
-On the right is, a woman, simply called "the unknown," and well, there isn't much more to say about her.
-The middle one is known as "the thief" and is missing parts of both feet and a hand, some say the hand was cut off as punishment.
-It is believed the "thief" later converted and became a priest or respected man, which is why he is buried in the church.
-(Or possibly, he was never a thief at all and lost the hand in some other way...)
-Next to him on the left lies a small woman, thought to have been, and known as, "the nun."
+While there are caskets strewn about and in small nooks in the wall—some coffins are falling apart enough to reveal an arm or leg—the most visible mummies are “the big four,” four mummified corpses which have no lids on their coffins and are displayed together.
+On the right is, a woman, simply called “the unknown,” and well, there isn’t much more to say about her.
+The middle one is known as “the thief” and is missing parts of both feet and a hand, some say the hand was cut off as punishment.
+It is believed the “thief” later converted and became a priest or respected man, which is why he is buried in the church.
+(Or possibly, he was never a thief at all and lost the hand in some other way…) Next to him on the left lies a small woman, thought to have been, and known as, “the nun.”

-But the true star here is the coffin set apart from the others and belonging to an 800 year old mummy called "the crusader."
-Though it may be apocryphal, it is believed that he was a soldier who either died in the crusades, or returned and died shortly thereafter.
-(This assumes that these were the 4th crusades the only ones that match with a date of 800 years old.
-Curiously, the forth crusades turned into a kind of piratical free for all, ending in the sacking of Constantinople, without the permission of the church.
-It may be that the "Crusader" would be better known as "the thief.")
+But the true star here is the coffin set apart from the others and belonging to an 800-year-old mummy called “the crusader.”
+Though it may be apocryphal, it is believed that he was a soldier who either died in the crusades or returned and died shortly thereafter.
+(This assumes that these were the fourth crusades, the only ones that match with a date of 800 years old.
+Curiously, the fourth crusades turned into a kind of piratical free for all, ending in the sacking of Constantinople, without the permission of the church.

-The crypt is also holds the coffins of the Sheare brothers who were executed by the British -- and as was discovered recently drawn and quartered as well -- for the Rising of 1798, as well as mathematician William Rowan Hamilton, the many Earls of Kenmare, and supposedly -- though others claim him too -- the remains of Robert Emmet, the Irish rebel killed by the British in 1803.
+The crypt also holds the coffins of the Sheare brothers who were executed by the British—and as was discovered recently drawn and quartered as well—for the Rising of 1798, as well as mathematician William Rowan Hamilton, the many Earls of Kenmare, and supposedly, though others claim him too, the remains of Robert Emmet, the Irish rebel killed by the British in 1803.